McMahonLab/Scripts/MetaPathways/MetaPathwaysProtocol.md

       `-p` is the parameter file
       `-v` tells MetaPathways to run in verbose mode

   Your genome has now been annotated!
 The running time of this command is highly variable.
-In the worst-case scenario, MetaPathways should take about 1 hr per MB of sequence.
+In the worst-case scenario, MetaPathways takes up to 30 minutes per MB of sequence.

 3. Copy the input and output folders from /shared_software/metapathways2-2.5.2 to your home directory.
 Then, delete the contents of the input and output folders.